Mei Yin: Marriage and early career

-In 1378, Mei married Princess Ningguo, the second daughter of the Hongwu Emperor, and was granted the title of Commandant-escort.
-Among the sixteen imperial sons-in-law, Mei was held in special favor.
-At this time, Li Wenzhong, the Emperor's nephew, supervised the Imperial Academy, while Mei was appointed Provincial Educational Commissioner of Shandong.
-The Emperor issued an edict commending Mei's mastery of the Confucian classics and history, which earned him high esteem among court officials.
-During the later years of the Hongwu Emperor's reign, as the imperial princes amassed increasing power, the Emperor entrusted Mei with the task of assisting his grandson and designated heir, Zhu Yunwen.
+Little is known about Mei Yin's early life.
+He was the nephew of Mei Sizu, Marquis of Runan, one of the founding generals of China's Ming dynasty.
+In 1378, Mei married Princess Ningguo, the second daughter of the Hongwu Emperor.
+He was granted the title of commandant-escort.
+Among his sixteen sons-in-law, the Hongwu Emperor highly favored Mei.
+At this time, Li Wenzhong, the Emperor's nephew, supervised the Imperial Academy, while Mei was appointed provincial educational commissioner of Shandong.
+The Emperor issued an edict praising Mei's knowledge of the Confucian classics and history, which earned him considerable respect among court officials.
+Mei Yin and Princess Ningguo had three sons: Mei Shunchang, Mei Jingfu, and Mei Yongzhen.

-In 1379, Mei's annual salary was fixed at 600 dan of grain.
-In 1382, he was further granted a residence and 2,000 dan of land rent from Jiangxi.
-In October 1384, he was dispatched to Beiping (modern Beijing) to direct disaster relief efforts in response to severe flooding.
-In 1395, he was assigned to inspect the troops stationed at the Fengyang Garrison Command.
+In 1379, Mei's annual stipend was set at 600 dan of grain.
+He was further granted a residence and 2,000 dan of land revenues from Jiangxi in 1382.
+In November 1384, he was dispatched to Beiping (present-day Beijing) to oversee disaster relief efforts following severe flooding.
+In 1395, he was assigned to inspect the troops stationed at the Ming central capital Fengyang.